 A facility that prepares and sells food and drink that has alcoholic beverage sales in excess of 70% of the business's total annual sales.

 - 2. Use Standards:

 - a.
-A bar, nightclub, tavern or lounge in the NX- District is subject to the following:
+A bar, nightclub, tavern or lounge in the NX- District is subject the following:

 - i.
 No live performances.

 - ii.
 No dance floor.

-- iii.
-No outdoor seating in excess of 8 seats.